Virginia Fair Housing Office

 Several groups are not protected under either the state or federal fair housing law.
-For example, students and smokers are not protected.
-Income status, sexual orientation, and marital status (unmarried couples) are also not protected groups.
+For example, students, smokers, and unmarried couples (marital status) are also not protected groups.
 However, these classes may be protected under a local ordinance.
 Therefore, before drafting a fair housing policy, a housing provider should determine if local ordinances protect certain classes that are not protected by the state or federal law.

 The Fair Housing Office is responsible for investigating housing discrimination complaints.

 Complaints must be filed in writing within one year after the alleged discriminatory housing practice occurred or terminated.

 Once the Fair Housing Office accepts a complaint for investigation, the complaint is assigned to an investigator.
 The purpose of the investigation is to gather facts about the complaint.
 An investigator generally interviews the complainant, the respondent, and relevant witnesses.
 The investigator may also review documents and records.